amorehead/MLForEveryone/README.md

 # Download a copy of this GitHub repository
 git clone https://github.com/amorehead/MLForEveryone.git

+# Move to the directory containing the capstone project's script
+cd MLForEveryone/capstone_project_scripts/

 # Run a test script for MineRL
-cd MLForEveryone/capstone_project_scripts/
 python3 random_minerl_agent.py
 ```